 Same in Canada.
 Despite that country going for some of the most draconian travel rules in the world, their COVID numbers have been sliding since they peaked in early January.
 Right now, they’re the same as they were in early November.

 When Justin Trudeau announced his travel restrictions at the end of January, daily cases had already plummeted.

 The UK, too.
 Same thing.
-COVID cases have plummeted (I don’t think I’ve ever written the word “plummeted” so much in my life, but it fits) in 2021.
+COVID cases have plummeted (I don’t think I’ve ever written the word “plummeted” so much in my life) in 2021.
 Yet the British government still pushes a damaging and soul destroying lockdown.